tlverse/tlverse-handbook/10-tmle3mediate.md

   (\#eq:npsem-mediate)
 \end{align}
 This set of equations
-represents a mechanistic model generating the observed data $O$; furthermore, the NPSEM encodes several fundamental assumptions.
+constitutes a mechanistic model generating the observed data $O$; furthermore, the NPSEM encodes several fundamental assumptions.
 Firstly, there is an implicit temporal ordering: $W$ occurs first, depending only on exogenous factors $U_W$;
 $A$ happens next, based on both $W$ and exogenous factors $U_A$; then come the